 - Select the condition for each item (view Amazon conditions)

-- Amazon will give you a free shipping label to print; package your items and send them in within seven days, and Amazon will credit your account upon receipt
+- Accept the offer, and Amazon will give you a free UPS shipping label to print; package your items and send them in within 7 to 14 days (depending on which items you have), and Amazon will credit your account upon receipt.
+If eligible, you can optionally select instant payment (more on that below)

 2. You can get paid (in credit) instantly…

-Unlike many other online trade-in programs, Amazon lets you opt for instant credit – provided you meet their eligibility criteria, which aren’t listed but likely have to do with your purchase history.
+Unlike many other online trade-in programs, Amazon lets you opt for instant credit – provided you meet their eligibility criteria, which aren’t listed but likely have to do with your purchase history and the specific items you’re trading in.
 If you’re eligible, “instant payment” will be presented as a payment option when you trade in your items.

 3. …but you might want to delay payment